 It’s not always easy to know if you’ve been screwed over or not, especially in a world as scary and complex as medicine.
 Doctors go to school for several years to know how to properly diagnose and treat their patients.
 Even if you feel severely wronged by your doctor; it’s hard to always know if your suspicion is rightly placed.

-A few ways to identity malpractice you can do on your own includes:
+A few ways to identify malpractice you can do on your own includes:

 The law surrounding medicine is very layered, with many circumstantial adjustments that are made on a case-by-case basis.
 What you experience may be vastly different from someone else with the same complication or issue, but the outcomes may differ, too.
 Because of these delicate structures around malpractice law, it’s best to place your trust in an experienced professional that has better knowledge about both the legal and the medical aspects of your case in particular.
 Your attorney will also know how to present and pursue a malpractice suit, as well as guide you with their advice and organization.